bluwy/website/src/posts/2020-03-09-my-nodejs-backend-stack/index.md

 This wasn't much of a big deal, but once your query grows more and more complex, you would eventually have to use the raw query builder.

-Besides that, the mongo style API often had quirks when it doesn't work as intended, which you would then have to fall back to the raw query builder again.
+Besides that, the Mongo style API often had quirks when it doesn't work as intended, which you would then have to fall back to the raw query builder again.

 But after using [Knex][knex], TypeORM's query builder is certainly **not as powerful**.